ABOUT INL SUMMIT 2017

 | Moderator: Ricardo Costa, SIC Television Editor in Chief, Portugal

-Steffi Friedrich, Directorate for Science, Technology and Innovation, OECD
+Steffi Friedrichs, Directorate for Science, Technology and Innovation, OECD :: "Nanotechnology - an Enabler of the Next Production Revolution"

 Lars Montelius, Director - General, INL, Portugal